CognitiveScale/cortex-certifai-examples/models/h2o_dai_german_credit/README.md

  * Debug mode: off

 ```

+NOTE: For production use, we recommend you use the production version of the
+prediction service.
+This is illustrated in `app_h2o_mojo_pipeline_gunicorn.py`.
+This runs a gunicorn server with multiple workers (the number can be
+  configured using the `num_workers` parameter).

+The production prediction service requires Certifai version 1.3.6 or later.
+It is supported on Linux and Mac, not Windows.

 7. Test that you can send requests to the prediction service, which is running
 on http://127.0.0.1:8551/predict: